 There is, however, some panel variation to be expected.
 Even panels of the same model may be more or less prone to image retention.
 This year we've tested the LG B8, the C8 and now the E8.
 The LG B8 and the E8 show almost no signs of image retention whereas the C8 shows slightly more signs of image retention.

 Be reminded that this test is only indicative of short-term image retention and not the permanent burn-in that may occur with prolonged exposure to static images.
 To further investigate the issue of permanent burn-in, we are currently running a test and you can read all about it, here.

-The LG E8, just like all OLED TVs, has the possibility of experiencing burn-in.
+Although we don't expect most people who watch varied content to have any issues, OLED TVs, such as the LG OLED E8 do have the possibility of experiencing burn in.
 Each manufacturer implements different technologies in an effort to decrease the risk of burn-in.
 The LG E8, just like the B8 and the C8, has three features to decrease the risk of burn-in.

 We recommend enabling Pixel Refresher and Screen Shift, and setting Logo Luminance Adjustment to 'Low'.

 We are currently running a test about this and you can see the results here.

 The response time of the LG E8 is almost instantaneous.
 This means that there is virtually no blur, and this is great for fast-moving content as the image is crisp.